thevisad/DayZ-Private-master/README.md

 	use dayz;
 	call getTime(1);

-If that procedure does not exist, use a tool other than SQL Workbench to import the database.
+If that procedure does not exist, use a tool other than MySQL Workbench to import the database.

-**Problem**:

 Support
 =======